deepshikha-s/CRS-Machine-Learning-Plugin/README.md

 │                           │◄────────────────────────┤                            │◄─────────────────┤                        │
 └───────────────────────────┘                         └────────────────────────────┘                  └────────────────────────┘
 ```
+Currently, the machine learning model has been stubbed with a random score generator function due to the absence of a machine learning model.
+Directives have been provided to add your own machine learning model to the plugin.

 ## Installation

 For full and up to date instructions for the different available plugin